Guiding people to peaceful resolutions.

 Home to Oregon’s USDA Certified Agricultural Mediation Program

-Six Rivers Dispute Resolution Center is a non-profit 501(c)3 organization providing low-cost conflict resolution and education services.
-Our mediators and facilitators are highly trained volunteers dedicated to helping people solve problems and resolve conflict.
+Six Rivers Dispute Resolution Center is a non-profit 501(c)3 organization providing affordable conflict resolution and education services.
+Our highly trained mediators and facilitators are dedicated to helping people solve problems and resolve conflict.
 We strive to create positive conversations and a safe environment for settling disputes.
 Six Rivers DRC receives funding from local, state, and federal organizations, as well as private donors, in order to provide mediation, education, and training opportunities.

 Explore our website to learn how we can assist in your specific situation.

 You can also call or email us to learn more: